-The odometry function of the robot is accomplished through the combination of 2 basic functions: the reading of each one of the 3 encoders plus their combination to generate coherent robot displacement information (Δx , Δy , $\Delta \theta$).
+The odometry function of the robot is accomplished through the combination of the readings of each one of the 3 encoders to generate coherent robot displacement information (Δx , Δy , $\Delta \theta$).
 The reading of each encoder is naturally allocated to each motor control module, using the same readings as those used by the speed feedback control.
-The combination of the readings is carried out in a specific module, the odometry node, which receives the encoder readings from the motor control modules and sends the results to the gateway (and to the high-level control) via CAN messages.
-This module is implemented with a Microchip PIC18F258 microcontroller, as presented in Figure 5.
+The combination of the readings is carried out in a process running on the laptop PC which receives, via CAN messages, the encoder readings from the motor control modules.

-3.3.
+3.2.
 Kicking control